-In addition, an employee who is required to work or vacation on the statutory holiday is entitled to compensatory leave or compensation
+In addition, an employee who is required to work or is on vacation on the statutory holiday is entitled to compensatory leave or compensation.

-In principle, an employer could employ children but under certain conditions.
+In theory an employer could employ children but under certain conditions.

-In principle, the law requires that a child who wants to work must have the consent of the parents.
-However, the law allows a 14-year-old child to work alone.
-An employer is prohibited from having a work performed by a child under the age of 14 without first obtaining the written consent of the person having parental authority.
+In theory the law requires that a child who wants to work must have the consent of his parents unless he is olded than 14 years old.
+Therefore an employer is prohibited from having a work performed by a child under the age of 14 without first obtaining the written consent of the person having parental authority.

-In addition, the employer should establish the use of working time according to the place of residence of the child to prevent him from going to his home late.
+In addition, the employer should establish the work schedule according to the place of residence of the child to prevent him from going to his home late.

 Any strike initiated by employees must be done legally.
 The strike is a stoppage of work.
-The employer is prohibitif in an strike situation
+The employer cannot in a strike situation do any of the following:

 It should be specified that the replacement of employees or persons wishing to do the work in time of strike or lock-out does not apply to volunteers.

 The strike suspends work obligations.
-Employees are prohibited from using services in the establishment where the strike or lockout occurs unless:
+Employees are prohibited from using the premises in the establishment where the strike or lockout occurs unless:

-The employee must ensure that the clause is written, limited in time, place and type of work performed by the employee, the clause must be necessary to protect the legitimate interests of the employer.
-Otherwise, it may request the invalidity of the clause.
+The employee must ensure that the clause is written, limited in time, place and type of work performed by the employee.
+The clause must also be necessary to protect the legitimate interests of the employer.
+Otherwise, the invalidity of the clause may be requested.

-A worker who has been dismissed without just cause has a special remedy which allows him to have the reason for his dismissal checked and, in the absence of such a sufficiency, to be reinstated in his Employment and compensation.
+A worker who has been dismissed without proper cause has a special recourse which allows him to have the reason for his dismissal evaluated by the courts.
+In the absence of a reason for the dismissal, the employee may be reinstated in his employment and compensated.

-The employee must ensure that he meets the criteria for unemployment insurance and apply to service Canada despite his dismissal and we can assist you in this regard.
+The employee must ensure that he meets the criteria for unemployment insurance and has to apply through Service Canada despite his dismissal and we can assist you in this regard.

 People often find themselves bankrupted and accused of fraud.
-Fraud involves the fraudulent disposal of assets before or after bankruptcy, making false statements on a document or causing a legal document to be deliberately destroyed, or refusing to answer questions in accordance with the bankruptcy.
+Fraud involves the fraudulent disposal of assets before or after bankruptcy, making false statements on a document, causing a legal document to be deliberately destroyed or refusing to answer questions in accordance with the bankruptcy.
 The person who commits fraud is guilty of criminal offenses punishable by long prison sentences and heavy fines.

-The offer to purchase is a simple legal fact that does not really have any legal consequences in which the buyer does not agree to the sale.
-It is just an invitation to contract, which does not require the buyer to accept.
-There is a contract only if the buyer signs the purchase offer and the seller accepts it then a bilateral purchase promise will be present and therefore a validly formed contract.
+The offer to purchase is a simple legal fact that does not really have any legal consequences.
+It is an invitation to a contract, which does not require the buyer’s acceptance.
+A contract exists only if the buyer signs the purchase offer and the seller accepts it through a bilateral purchase promise and therefore it will validly form the contract.

 Nevertheless this offer could be accompanied by a time limit or a clause allowing the parties to withdraw from the offer without any recourse.